 Evil woman.
 Evil woman.
 Evil woman.
 Evil woman’

 © Sony/ATV Music Publishing LLC

-“Slow down, slow down,” we screamed.
+“Slow down, slow down,” we scream.

 “Then stop mocking us.
-‘Gator’s lovelife is none y’all’s biznuss.”
+‘Gator’s love life is none y’all’s biznuss.”

 “Let’s play those songs like we would do it – no long guitar or drum solos, no standing around like statues, and play the song fast.”